MicronOxford/SIMcheck/README.md

 adding the projection, leaving out the radial plot and maybe hide the overlay not too obscure the second order spots (but keeping it as an option).
 """
-      - rec Fourier:
-"""
-For the Reconstructed Fourier Plots and the Threshold and 16-bit conversion I just figured out, as it can induce some artificial low-level flickering.
-Instead we need to use the STACK mode.
-For both tools, I would like to have three options (1) Auto cut-off (stack mode, default), (2) manual cut-off, (3) no cut-off.
-"""
       - raw mod contrast:
 """
 Fig S4 explaining the Modulation contrast for the DAPI example.
 Please let me